Get To Know Our Team

 Veterinarian and Owner, Journey Home Veterinary Services

-Dr. Stephanie Kotas, owner and veterinarian of Journey Home Vet, was born and raised in Colorado and is proud to raise her family in her home state.
-She was the kid who always answered, “A vet!” when asked what she wanted to be when she grew up, graduating from Kansas State College of Veterinary Medicine in 2009, and her passion for veterinary medicine continues to grow.
-Certified in Hospice and Palliative Care and Veterinary Acupuncture, Dr. Stephanie started working as a home euthanasia practitioner after losing her beloved heart kitty, Rogue, and leaned on a similar service during their time of need.
+Dr. Stephanie Kotas, owner and principal veterinarian of Journey Home Vet, was born and raised in Colorado and is proud to raise her family in her home state.
+She was the kid who always answered, “A vet!” when asked what she wanted to be when she grew up.
+She graduated from Kansas State College of Veterinary Medicine in 2009, and her passion for veterinary medicine continues to grow.
+Certified in Hospice and Palliative Care and Veterinary Acupuncture, Dr. Stephanie started working as a home euthanasia practitioner after losing her beloved heart kitty, Rogue, and used a similar home euthanasia service during their time of need.
 She strives to provide exceptional, loving, compassionate service to all her patients and their human families.
 She looks forward to providing families quality time with their pets guided by hospice and palliative care, acupuncture, and Quality of Life Consultations.

-Stephanie’s furry family includes a very handsome hound mix, Griswold, a smart, silly Standard Poodle, Annie, a shy, handsome tuxedo cat named Tuna, and a sweet-as-pie but not-so-smart black cat named Dave.
-In her free time, her hobbies include creating cakes for friends and a local charity, running half marathons very slowly, laughing at cat videos, reading, cooking, hiking, and trying to keep up with her three daughters and husband (and, occasionally, sneaking in a nap).
+Stephanie’s furry family includes a very handsome hound mix, Griswold; a smart, silly Standard Poodle, Annie; a shy, handsome tuxedo cat named Tuna; and a sweet-as-pie but not-so-smart black cat named Dave.
+In her free time, her hobbies include creating cakes for friends and local charities, running half marathons very slowly, laughing at cat videos, reading, cooking, hiking, and trying to keep up with her three daughters and husband (and, occasionally, sneaking in a nap).

 Cindy Baxa